mortal123/autonlp_starting_kit/README.md

 ```
 has Nvidia GPU supports. see the
 [site](https://cloud.docker.com/repository/docker/wahaha909/autonlp/general)
-to check installed packages in our docker.
+to check installed packages in the docker image.

 Make sure you use enough RAM (**at least 4GB**).